-- 1 A protocol for quantifying mono- and polysaccharides in - 2 seawater and related saline matrices by electro-dialysis (ED) - - 3 combined with HPAEC-PAD - 4 Sebastian Zeppenfeld1, Manuela van Pinxteren1, Anja Engel2, Hartmut Herrmann^{1,} - 5 1 Atmospheric Chemistry Department (ACD), Leibniz-Institute for Tropospheric Research (TROPOS), - 6 Leipzig, Germany - 7 2 GEOMAR Helmholtz Centre for Ocean Research Kiel, Kiel, Germany - 8 Correspondence to: Hartmut Herrmann (herrmann@tropos.de)
+A protocol for quantifying mono- and polysaccharides in seawater and related saline matrices by electro-dialysis (ED) - combined with HPAEC-PAD

-Submitted to Ocean Science, ACP/OS special issue: 'Marine organic matter: from biological production in the ocean to organic aerosol particles and marine clouds'

-Abstract
+Sebastian Zeppenfeld1, Manuela van Pinxteren1, Anja Engel2, and Hartmut Herrmann1

+1Atmospheric Chemistry Department (ACD), Leibniz-Institute for Tropospheric Research (TROPOS), Leipzig, Germany 2GEOMAR Helmholtz Centre for Ocean Research Kiel, Kiel, Germany

+Correspondence: Hartmut Herrmann (herrmann@tropos.de)

+Received: 9 January 2020 - Discussion started: 17 January 2020 Revised: 26 May 2020 - Accepted: 2 June 2020 - Published: 16 July 2020

-An optimized method is presented to determine dissolved free (DFCHO) and dissolved combined carbohydrates (DCCHO) in saline matrices, such as oceanic seawater, Arctic ice core samples or brine using a combination of a desalination with electro-dialysis (ED) and high performance anion exchange chromatography coupled to pulsed amperometric detection (HPAEC-PAD).
-Free neutral sugars, such as glucose and galactose, were found with 95-98% recovery rates.
-Free amino sugars and free uronic acids were strongly depleted during ED at pH=8, but an adjustment of the pH could result in higher recoveries (58-59% for amino sugars at pH=11; 45-49% for uronic acids at pH=1.5).
+Abstract.
+An optimized method is presented to determine dissolved free (DFCHO) and dissolved combined carbohydrates (DCCHO) in saline matrices, such as oceanic seawater, Arctic ice core samples or brine using a combination of a desalination with electro-dialysis (ED) and highperformance anion exchange chromatography coupled to pulsed amperometric detection (HPAEC-PAD).
+Free neutral sugars, such as glucose and galactose, were found with 95 %-98 % recovery rates.
+Free amino sugars and free uronic acids were strongly depleted during ED at pH = 8, but an adjustment of the pH could result in higher recoveries (58 %-59 % for amino sugars at pH = 11; 45 %-49 % for uronic acids at pH = 1.5).
 The applicability of this method for the analysis of DCCHO was evaluated with standard solutions and seawater samples compared with another established desalination method using membrane dialysis.
-DFCHO in field samples from different regions on earth ranged between 11-118 nM and DCCHO between 260-1410 nM.
-This novel method potentially contributes to a better understanding of biogeochemical processes in the oceans and sea-air transfer processes of organic matter into the atmosphere during further research studies.
+DFCHO in field samples from different regions on Earth ranged between 11 and 118 nM and DCCHO between 260 and 1410 nM.
+This novel method has the potential to contribute to a better understanding of biogeochemical processes in the oceans and sea-air transfer processes of organic matter into the atmosphere in future studies.

-Introduction
+1 Introduction

-- The majority of organic matter (OM) in oceanic seawater can be assigned to the chemical classes of proteinogenic amino acids, carbohydrates and lipids (Benner and Kaiser, 2003; Kaiser and Benner, 2009; Kuznetsova and Lee, 2002; Marty et al., 1979; Skoog et al., 1999; Wakeham et al., 1997).
-Previous studies - 30 uncovered that combined amino acids are the most abundant organic substances in fresh particles sinking within the water column (Wakeham et al., 1997), although more recent studies indicate that carbohydrates may be equally abundant (Cisternas-Novoa et al., 2019), while hydrolysable carbohydrates dominate the chemical composition of dissolved organic matter (DOM) (Kaiser and Benner, 2009; McCarthy et al., 1996).
+The majority of organic matter (OM) in oceanic seawater can be assigned to the chemical classes of proteinogenic amino acids, carbohydrates and lipids (Benner and Kaiser, 2003; Kaiser and Benner, 2009; Kuznetsova and Lee, 2002; Marty et al., 1979; Skoog et al., 1999; Wakeham et al., 1997).
+Previous studies uncovered that combined amino acids are the most abundant organic substances in fresh particles sinking within the water column (Wakeham et al., 1997), although more recent studies indicate that carbohydrates may be equally abundant (Cisternas-Novoa et al., 2019), while hydrolyzable carbohydrates dominate the chemical composition of dissolved organic matter (DOM) (Kaiser and Benner, 2009; McCarthy et al., 1996).
 Marine carbohydrates also appear in high concentrations in other related saline matrices, such as ice cores, brine and melt ponds in the Arctic (Ewert and Deming, 2013; Underwood et al., 2013; Zeppenfeld et al., 2019).
 Hence, a reliable analysis of carbohydrates is essential for understanding biogeochemical processes in the ocean and their impact on Earth's atmosphere.